IPGP/fdsn2nodes/README.md

 ## License

-This project is licensed under the GPLv3 license - see [License](LICENSE.txt) file for details.
+This project is licensed under the GNU General Pyblic License v3.0 - see [License](LICENSE) file for details.